aschauera/agent-academy/docs/operative/03-automate-triggers/index.md

 Other trigger types include `Message received`, `Event received`, `Activity received`, `Conversation update`, `Invoke received`, `On redirect`, `Inactivity`, and `Plan complete`.

-!!! info "Core difference"
+> [!NOTE] Core difference
+>

-    Topic triggers are _conversation activity_ starters inside the chat.
+> Topic triggers are _conversation activity_ starters inside the chat.
+>

-    Event triggers are system _event_ starters delivered via connectors that can run the agent without any conversation at all.
+> Event triggers are system _event_ starters delivered via connectors that can run the agent without any conversation at all.

 ### Quick guide of Topic trigger vs Event trigger